awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 ### To create the Lambda function<a name="create-lambda-state-machine-create-lambda-function"></a>

 **Important**
-Ensure that your Lambda function is under the same AWS account as your state machine\.
+Ensure that your Lambda function is under the same AWS account and region as your state machine\.

 1. Log in to the [Lambda console](https://console.aws.amazon.com/lambda/home) and choose **Create a function**\.